the-Jinxist/Bloga/README.md

 # Bloga
-Repo for the bloga app
+This is the repositiory for a twitter-like social medial app built on the Firebase SDK